Skip to main content

 5. Define Your Procedures

 Part of the job of your church administrators will be to come up with detailed documentation and procedures for everything that happens in your church.
-This is where you create your business proposals, mission statements, risk management sequences, and much more.
+This is where you create your church business plan/proposals, mission statements, risk management sequences, and much more.

 The responsibility of the church admin is to provide information about every single aspect of your church.
 Define all of your ministries, the roles of each church staff member, the steps for every possible scenario from good to bad, and leave no room for surprises.
 This is how you organize your church in the best manner possible.